Nusudo-junior/WeatherDeskBand/README.md

 Open-Meteo: https://open-meteo.com/en

 ## Description
-This is a deskband to display the current weather and temperature and today's high and low prvided by Open-Meteo.
+This is a deskband to display the current weather and temperature and today's high and low provided by Open-Meteo.
 The weather forecast is updated every 6 hours from midnight.
 You can also update it by clicking the deskband.

 ## Usage